Thursday, September 19, 2013

 no longer holds (©BZ)

-From the beginning, the local Greens of Atdorf were against the PSHPS project objecting to the decision of the Greens in the Baden-Württemberg State Government.
+From the beginning, the local Greens of Atdorf opposed the PSHPS project, objecting to the decision by the Greens in the Baden-Württemberg State Government.
 The opposition smirked: The Greens are against green electricity.
-The local "Not in our backyard" objectors argued for the preservation of nature.
+The local "Not in our backyard" objectors argued for preserving nature.

 No comments: